-- 5 medium white or brown (cremini) mushrooms
+- 5 medium white or cremini mushrooms, chopped (about 2 cups)

-- 1 tablespoon freshly minced garlic (about 5 medium cloves)
+- 1 tablespoon freshly chopped garlic (4 to 5 medium cloves)

-- 1 tablespoon minced fresh sage leaf (or 1½ teaspoons dried, rubbed sage)
+- 1 tablespoon minced fresh sage (or 1½ teaspoons dried rubbed sage)

 - 2 teaspoons minced fresh thyme (or 1 teaspoon dried)

 - 1½ teaspoons minced fresh rosemary (or ¾ teaspoon dried)